columbia/dvh-asplos-ae/README.md

 The client machine should have the baseline kernel, which is v4.18-base.
 Update as described in [Kernel Setup](#kernel-setup).

 ## Running a physical machine
-For L0 measurements, we don't run any virtual machines.
+For the L0 measurement preparation, we don't [run any virtual machines](#running-a-virtual-machine).
 You only need to run this script **on the server** to limit the memory size as discussed in the paper.
-For virtual machine tests, the script is already included in `run-vm.py`.
+You are [ready to run the experiments](#running-application-benchmarks-and-collect-results).

 ```
 # cd scripts